Be a leader in the multi-billion-dollar sport and recreation industries

-Whether you dream of working for a major league hockey team, bringing recreational programs to low-income communities, or running your own athletic gear startup, you’re going to need a strong foundation in business.
+Whether you dream of managing a city’s community recreation programs, working for a major league hockey team, organizing music festivals, developing a marketing program to attract new audiences, or running your own athletic gear startup, you’ll be prepared for it all.

 Customize your degree